Part V

 Chapter 26: The Gravity of Craving

-Block C — Medical/Legal Caution Consult a medical professional regarding contraindications.
-This text is for informational purposes only and does not constitute medical advice.
-If you are in active addiction, this book is not your treatment plan; it is a support tool for your existing recovery framework.
-Path of the Dragon tools are complementary to, and never a replacement for, professional treatment and established recovery frameworks (including 12-Step and related programs).
+Consult a medical professional regarding contraindications.
+If you are in active addiction, this book is not your treatment plan; it is a support tool to be used inside an existing recovery structure.
+Path of the Dragon tools are complementary to, and never a replacement for, treatment and established recovery frameworks (including 12-Step and related programs).

 If you need immediate help or are in crisis, contact your local emergency number or a national crisis hotline in your country.